Halifax County, North Carolina: History

 Halifax County is located in North Carolina's Piedmont, Coastal Plain, and Atlantic Coast Flatwoods regions.
 The geography and history of the county were shaped by the Roanoke River, which forms its northern boundary.
 The county was formed from neighboring Edgecombe County in 1758.
 According to Preservation North Carolina, "Halifax County is one of the oldest counties in North Carolina with a rich history dating back to the earliest days of European settlement of North America.
 Over the years, Halifax County has provided North Carolina with more leaders – governors, congressmen, generals – than any other county in the state."

-Originally the area was home to Tuscarora Indians and then it was settled in the early 18th century by English colonists migrating south from Virginia and also from New Jersey.
+Originally the area was home to Tuscarora Indians and then it was settled in the 18th century by English and free Black colonists migrating south from Virginia and also from New Jersey.

 The town of Halifax developed along the banks of the Roanoke River and established itself as the trading center for goods passing from settlement to settlement.
 The Roanoke River played a major role in the county's development, so much so that Halifax County was even considered as a potential capital of North Carolina.
 It remained a prosperous county until the railroads usurped the river as the major form of transportation.
 After Halifax County separated from Edgecombe County, the town of Halifax became the county seat (Enfield was the original county seat when Halifax was part of Edgecombe County).
 All territory within the boundaries of Edgecombe County north of Fishing Creek and Rainbow Banks on the Roanoke River (approximately 711 square miles) was officially designated as Halifax County on January 1, 1759.
-The current Halifax County towns include Enfield, Hobgood, Littleton, Roanoke Rapids, Scotland Neck, and Weldon.
+The current Halifax County towns include Enfield, Hobgood, Littleton, Roanoke Rapids, Scotland Neck, Weldon, and the County Seat, Halifax.